Home » Uncategorized » Michigan Rockhunting: 15+ Top Spots for Rockhounding and Rock Hunting in Michigan (MAP)

 Van’s Beach, Leland

-The first stop on our best rock-hunting beaches in Michigan tour is Van’s Beach in Leland.
-Located just north of the Sleeping Bear Dunes National Lakeshore on the scenic Leelanau Peninsula, Leland is a popular Michigan travel destination.
+The first stop on our tour is Van’s Beach in Leland.
+Located just north of Sleeping Bear Dunes National Lakeshore on the scenic Leelanau Peninsula, Leland is a popular Michigan travel destination — and one of the state’s most famous rockhounding beaches.

 Point Betsie Lighthouse Beach, Frankfort

-Right off of the much-loved Point Betsie Lighthouse in Frankfort is our next destination for the best rock-hunting beaches in Michigan.
-Point Betsie Beach has many interesting rocks, including Petoskey and Charlevoix stones, chain coral, quartz and slag.
+Right below the much-loved Point Betsie Lighthouse near Frankfort is our next destination.
+Point Betsie Beach turns up interesting rocks including Petoskey and Charlevoix stones, chain coral, quartz, and slag.
+On the shore of Lake Michigan, it’s one of the top Lake Michigan beaches for finding fossilized coral — the Petoskey and Charlevoix stones.

 Peterson Park, Northport

-Located at the tip of Northern Michigan’s Leelanau Peninsula, Peterson Park is easily one of the gems of the best rock-hunting beaches in Michigan.
-With a beautiful view of Lake Michigan, rock lovers can spot rocks literally everywhere on Peterson Park’s rocky quarter-mile of shoreline.
+At the tip of the Leelanau Peninsula, Peterson Park is one of the gems of Michigan rockhounding.
+With a beautiful high-bluff view of Lake Michigan, rock lovers can spot stones all along its rocky quarter-mile of shoreline.
+Finds here include Petoskey stones, jasper, slag, and many other pretty stones.
+The stairs down to the beach are steep, so wear good shoes.

 Christmas Cove, Northport